-Combined A.B./Sc.B.
-Approximately 20 per cent of Brown students complete their baccalaureate degrees with more than one concentration.
-It is also possible to graduate with two different baccalaureate degrees (the A.B. and the Sc.B).
+Approximately 20 percent of Brown students complete their baccalaureate degrees with more than one concentration.
+It is also possible to graduate with two different baccalaureate degrees: the A.B. and the Sc.B.
 Students who follow this path organize a five-year program of study in which the work for both degrees proceeds concurrently.
 Students interested in pursuing this five-year option must declare their intentions by the end of their fifth semester.
 Exceptional students may be allowed to complete the combined degrees in nine semesters, rather than ten, with the approval of the Committee on Academic Standing.

 To discuss this option, contact Dean Oludurotimi Adetunji.

-To discuss this option, contact Dean Kathleen McSharry.
+To discuss this option, contact Dean Christopher Dennis.

-5th Year Master's Program.
 Another option for students to consider is the Fifth-Year Masters Program.
 In this program, students graduate with a bachelors degree after 8 semesters and then enter a masters program at Brown.
-Two of the courses taken as an undergraduate may be carried forward to the graduate program.
-Admission must be approved by the department in which the masters degree is sought and by the Graduate School.
+Students must apply for admission to this program before they complete the baccalaureate degree.
+Admission must be approved by the department in which the masters degree is sought as well as by the Graduate School.

 To discuss this option, contact John Tyler, Associate Dean of the Graduate School.